tim-murphy/dr_feature_localisation/README.md

-# Diabetic Retinopathy Feature Localisationo
+# Diabetic Retinopathy Feature Localisation

 The commands here assume you are using Powershell on Windows.
 Though not explicitly tested, the scripts should work on Mac and Linux systems but the